levovix0/siwin/README.md

 #### pixie
 ![](https://ia.wampi.ru/2021/09/07/32.png)
-Note: pixie renders a rgbx image, but compositors usually take bgrx, so it's not so efficient.
+note: pixie renders a rgbx image, but compositors usually take bgrx, so it's not so efficient.
 `drawImage` can take an openarray of rgbx and bgrx, but rgbx will be converted to bgrx.
 ```nim
 import siwin, pixie